-Parental Responsibility: Parents must monitor their child's absences.
+This policy is based on the premise that the student who attends school regularly, with an understanding of its importance, derives the maximum benefit from the instructional program.
+Parents must monitor their child's absences.
 All doctor appointments and family vacations should be made outside of school hours.
 Absent students must be re-admitted with a parent's note and/or a doctor's note sent to the homeroom teacher or House leader.

-Student responsibility: Students are to bring the parent note to the homeroom teacher and ask all their teachers for makeup work and complete that work in a timely manner.
+Students are to bring the parent note to the homeroom teacher and ask all their teachers for makeup work and complete that work in a timely manner.
 Not all work can be made up.
 See class syllabus/website for details.